The Major in German Studies

 With the approval of the department, courses taken abroad may count toward the major.
 Each student should consult with her department advisor about the best sequence of courses.

 The Minor in German Studies

-The minor in German Studies requires a minimum of six units beyond Ger 102 of which at least five units have to be at the 200 level or above.
-Up to two of the six units may be in English.
-With departmental approval, one unit may be taught outside of the department.
+The minor in German Studies requires a minimum of six units beyond GER 102 of which at least five units have to be at the 200 level or above.
+Two of the six units may be in English, and, with departmental approval, may include one course taught outside of the department.

 For Plan A, students write a thesis and pass an oral examination.
 Students enroll in Senior Thesis Research (360) in the first semester and carry out independent work under the supervision of a faculty member.
 If sufficient progress is made, students continue with Senior Thesis (370) in the second semester.

 For Plan B, students prepare for a written and an oral examination based on a reading list devised by the student under the guidance of an advisor.
 Preparation of a special author or project can be reflected proportionally in the honors examination.